TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netappadconnector.md

             "order": 3,
             "controlType": "dropdown",
             "displayLabel": "Issue with which feature?",
-            "watermarkText": "Select the feature or variable which is causing the issue?", "dropdownOptions": [
+            "watermarkText": "Select the feature or variable that is causing the issue", "dropdownOptions": [
 				{
                     "value": "BackupOperator",